 The analysis of the absolute performance of the Scripbox ELSS equity portfolio is a combination of the performance of the Nifty 50, and the performance of the portfolio relative to the Nifty 50.

 - In 2016-17, the Nifty was up 17.40% (up till March 15, 2017)

 - Over a decade, the Nifty has returned a CAGR of 9.08%.

 - We continue to believe that the case of Indian equities remains strong and equities as an asset class will continue to outperform fixed income over the long run.

 These are returns based on a one-time investment, for returns for a SIP investor, kindly refer section 6 below.

-In financial year 2015-16, all benchmarks including the mid cap and small cap indices were in the negative, there was some relative outperformance of the mid and small caps over the benchmark large cap index.
+In FY 2017, most benchmarks including the mid cap and small cap indices delivered good returns, there was some relative outperformance of the mid and small caps over the benchmark large cap index.